turtlesec-no/turtlesec-no.github.io/working.md

 ### Remote

-Usually we will work at the clients' offices, if the client permits we can also work remotely.
+Usually we will work at the clients' offices.
+If the client permits we can also work remotely.
 How that is structured will depend on the client and the employee.
 We hope to have regular days where we work from the TurtleSec office so that we can get to know each other better.

 ### Travel